TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Introduction

-It is usually possible to obtain high-rank weight updates with low-rank adapters.
+It is possible to obtain high-rank weight updates with low-rank adapters.
 However, this leads to an explosion in the number of trainable parameters.
-At the same time, the low-rank assumption in the weight update matrices has been shown to restrict their performance in more complex tasks, such as arithmetic and commonsense reasoning \cite{huang2025hira}.
-Naturally, we propose the following question:
+Meanwhile, the low-rank assumption in the weight update matrices has been shown to restrict their performance in more complex tasks, such as arithmetic and reasoning \cite{huang2025hira}.
+It is therefore natural to ask:

-\begin{itemize} \item \textit{Is it possible to achieve the high performance that is typically associated with high- (or full-) rank weight updates, while still keeping number of trainable parameters low, similar to vector-based PEFT adapters like VeRA?} \end{itemize}
+\begin{itemize} \item \textit{Is it possible to achieve high- (or full-) rank weight updates and their desired performance, while maintaining a similar number of trainable parameters to vector-based PEFT adapters such as VeRA?} \end{itemize}

 To resolve this trade-off, we propose a vector-based random \underline{\textbf{Te}}nsor network for high-\underline{\textbf{R}}ank \underline{\textbf{A}}daptation (TeRA), a novel PEFT method that achieves high-rank weight updates using very few trainable parameters.
-The core idea is to tensorize the weight update matrix, $\Delta \mathbf{W}$, into a higher-order tensor, which is then parameterized using a Tucker-like \cite{tucker1964extension} tensor network \cite{7038247} as shown in Figure \ref{fig:architecture}.
-Within this tensor network, we freeze large randomly initialized factors that are shared across all layers and train only the small layer-specific scaling vectors formed by entries in diagonal factor matrices.
-This design effectively decouples the rank of the update matrix from the number of trainable parameters, allowing for high-rank adaptation with a parameter count similar to vector-based methods.
+The core idea is to tensorize the weight update matrix, $\Delta \mathbf{W}$, into a higher-order tensor, and then parametrize it using a Tucker-like \cite{tucker1964extension} tensor network \cite{7038247}, as shown in Figure \ref{fig:architecture}.
+Within this tensor network, we freeze large randomly initialized factors, share them across all layers, and train only the small layer-specific scaling vectors that parametrize diagonal factor matrices.
+This design effectively decouples the rank of the update matrix from the number of trainable parameters, enabling high-rank adaptation with extremely low parameter counts similar to vector-based methods.